CommanderOutpost/AI-Terminal-Tool/README.md

-# AI-File-Explorer
+# AI-Terminal-Tool
-An AI tool that can create, delete and rename files and folders in a computer
+An AI tool that allows the use of natural text in terminal.
+It essentially translates your natural language into terminal commands.